nmshd/requirements-to-jekyll/README.md

 A detailed description for the application can be added.

+## Installation
+Download the source code and the generate file for the appropriate operating system from the releases.

 ## Reading data from the excel table

 1. For each Page: save the pages to be exported as a .csv file with ";" as a delimiter.